Is 2012 the Inflection Point for Mobile Payments?

 What’s remarkable about this is that despite all the press releases, pilots, powerpoint presentations and general hoopla from the big guys—you know who they are—they are barely a factor for most people.
 Oh, I did see Google Wallet at the checkout at Duane Reade in Manhattan last week.
 If only I had a Sprint Android phone I might have used it.

 These mobile payments entrepreneurs might just get the market primed for Isis, Google, Visa, and others to come in and take over.
 Or one or more of them might be what most smart phone users fall in love with when it comes to mobile payments.
-The 23-year old founder of SCVNGR even has his sites on killing off interchange fees and the card networks as we know them.
+The 23-year old founder of SCVNGR even has his sights on killing off interchange fees and the card networks as we know them.
 I’m going to pass on predicting the outcome.
 For now.